The Experiential Dynamics of

 Breaking the Pattern

-Understanding the geometry of the Silent Treatment is not just intellectual :: it is somatic.
-When we see the architecture, we stop being trapped inside it.
-We can respond with presence rather than react in pain.
+Understanding the geometry of the Silent Treatment is somatic as much as intellectual.
+When we see the architecture, we locate our orientation within it.
+We can respond with presence :: the geometry of reaction releasing as presence arrives.

 🎯